raspberrypilearning/installing-crumble-software-mac/en/step_1.md

 --- /print-only ---

-A window will open prompting you to drag the Crumble program file into the Applications folder.
+A window opens and prompts you to drag the Crumble program file into the Applications folder.

-Depending on your Mac's security settings, you may get a pop up window saying that Crumble cannot be opened because the developer cannot be confirmed.
-If this happens, Click OK.
+A pop-up may appear to tell you that Crumble cannot be opened because the developer cannot be confirmed.
+If this happens, click on **OK**.

 ![Crumble security check](images/crumble_security_issue.png)

-Now open your Mac's Settings (you can open settings in many ways including clicking on the Apple symbol in the top left corner and choosing System Preferences...)
+Now open your Mac's settings: click on the Apple symbol in the top left-hand corner, and then click on **System Preferences**.

+In the System Preferences menu, click on **Security & Privacy**.

 ![Mac Settings home](images/mac_settings.png)

-In Settings, choose Security & Privacy.
+In the **Security General** tab, click on the padlock symbol in the bottom left-hand corner.

 ![Mac Settings Security](images/mac_security.png)

-In the Security General tab we will need click the Open Anyway button, but first we need to unlock the security settings.
-Click on the padlock symbol in the bottom left of the window.
+Enter the system password for the Mac you are using.
+If you don't know the password, ask the owner of the computer or perhaps the network administrator about it.

 ![Mac System password check](images/mac_system_password.png)

-Enter the system password for the Mac you are using.
-If it is not your machine, you will need to ask the owner or perhaps the network administrator.
+Once the system password is entered, click on the **Open Anyway** button.

 ![Mac Settings Security open Crumble](images/mac_security_open.png)

-Once unlocked, click on the Open Anyway button.
+Now you can start the Crumble software by clicking on the **Open** button.

 ![Mac Crumble file open](images/mac_crumble_open.png)

-Finally, click the Open button and the Crumble software should now open.
 In future, the Crumble software should open without the need for any security checks.